 Mushrooms naturally contain a lot of water, up to 90% by weight according to some sources.
 This makes them difficult to sauté properly because they will give off that water and end up stewing, at least until the water cooks off.
-But, they won’t absorb more water if you wash them.
+But, they won’t absorb more water if you wash them, or at most a tiny bit.
 Of course, some water may adhere to the gills, but that can be shaken or dabbed off.

 Your taste buds will give the lie to this myth.
 The brown cremini have a deeper and more mushroomy flavor than the white mushrooms.
 Choose based on the needs of your recipe.